dchiniquy/insight-intelligence-webhook/README.md

 This will:
 - Install Lambda dependencies for the company
+- Run tests to ensure code quality
-- Build the deployment package
+- Build the deployment package (excluding test files)
 - Deploy AWS infrastructure via Terraform
 - Output the webhook URL for that company